Posted on November 4, 2013

 - Fee for background check is set at least at a level sufficient to cover administrative costs associated with background check system

-- Categories of persons who are prohibited from possessing firearms under federal and state law are detailed in the Prohibited Purchasers Policy Summary. [↩]
+- Categories of persons who are prohibited from possessing firearms under federal and state law are detailed in our summary on Categories of Prohibited People. [↩]

 - Steven Sumner et al., Firearm Death Rates and Association with Level of Firearm Purchase Background Check, 35 Am.
 J. Prev.
 Med.
 1 (July 2008), at http://www.ajpmonline.org/article/S0749-3797(08)00310-3/fulltext. [↩]

 - Mayors Against Illegal Guns, Trace the Guns: The Link Between Gun Laws and Interstate Gun Trafficking 11 (Sept.
 2010), at http://www.tracetheguns.org/report.pdf. [↩]

 - Criminal Justice Information Services Division of the Federal Bureau of Investigation, U.S. Department of Justice, National Instant Criminal Background Check System (NICS) Operations 2012, at http://www.fbi.gov/about-us/cjis/nics/reports/2012-operations-report. [↩]